OpenPort.net – Question And Answer Page:

 List of Terms:

-- What is UDP – UDP stand for User Datagram Protocol, a protocol that use to communicate between devices over the network, without error checking, and there is no guarantee that the data will arrive and in What order.
+- UDP – UDP stand for User Datagram Protocol, a protocol that use to communicate between devices over the network, without error checking, and there is no guarantee that the data will arrive and in What order.

 For all the above question you can navigate to Wikipedia web site.